 He has sage advice to offer medical students.

 “Make sure that you know everything about your patient before walking into the room with them.
 It’s their expectation that you know why they are there and what has happened up to this point.”

 He lives for this moment.

-“The most rewarding part of my job is when I am telling a patient that they are in complete remission.”
+“The most rewarding part of my job is when I’m able to tell a patient that they are in complete remission.”

 Keck Medicine is his home.

 “Being at an academic medical center gives me a chance to do research and teach.
-I am currently working on applying engineering and physical sciences technologies to the practice of medicine by working with teams of quantitative scientists to bring advances to cancer medicine through the use of data-intensive technologies.
-My favorite part about working at Keck Medicine of USC is that we also take care of patients at LAC+USC, so by working here, I can take care of people from all walks of life.
+I’m currently working on applying engineering and physical sciences technologies to the practice of medicine, by working with teams of quantitative scientists to bring advances to cancer medicine through the use of data-intensive technologies.
+My favorite part about working at Keck Medicine is that we also take care of patients at Los Angeles County+USC, so by working here, I can take care of people from all walks of life.
 Treatment here is always the best of everything.
 The best surgery, the best radiology and the best medicines.
-Nothing here is about cutting corners, seeing patients faster, or doing part of the job.
+Nothing here is about cutting corners, seeing patients faster or doing part of the job.
 Every patient in our system gets the best.”

-Dr. Nieva is an associate professor of clinical medicine.
-Click here to view Dr. Nieva‘s full biography.
+Dr. Nieva is an associate professor of clinical medicine at the Keck School of Medicine of USC.
+Click here to view his full biography.

-Click here to learn more about the USC Norris Comprehensive Cancer Center.
+Click here to learn more about USC Norris.